-If you do not want to pay any setup costs – then you may be interested in this latest Sky Broadband offer… Last updated for February 2020.
+If you do not want to pay any set up costs – then you may be interested in this latest Sky Broadband offer… Last updated for September 2020.

 Are there really no setup costs?

-Yes, with Superfast but a £19.95 router delivery cost and discount activation when you order Broadband Essential.
-This offer removes the next best offer price on the main Sky site for Broadband Superfast.
-Currently this is a £19.95.
+Currently there are no other setup costs other than the secure delivery of your Sky WIFI router.
+Activation is wavered when you order Broadband here online.
+This offer removes the next best offer price on the main Sky site for Broadband, which is currently £19.95.
 The only other exception is if you need a new land line installing.
 Most customers switching will already have an active landline – and Sky does not charge you to switch your line to them.
 However, if you are a cable customer, you may not have an active line at your home.
 The good news is that Sky are one of the cheapest providers when needing a new line installed, you can get a new line for just £20.

 How do I know if I need a new line installing?

 You simply run the availability check on your home with Sky and the system will inform you if you need a new line ‘before’ you checkout.

 Why do I need a landline?

 Nearly all providers in the UK run their broadband services on the OpenReach network.
 This is the traditional fixed line network which also handles fibre speeds up to around 80mb.
 Crucially, the final journey of this signal travels from your nearest telephone exchange via a fixed landline.
 Hence the need for a line for Sky Broadband.

 Do I need to contact my current provider to switch?